contentful/slash-developers/docs/net/tutorials/managment-api.md

 }
 ```

 When used for text fields it validates that the entered value contains at least the minimum number of characters and at most the maximum number of characters.
-For numeric fields it validates that the value entered is within the specified range.
+For numeric fields, it validates that the value entered is within the specified range.
 Both the min and max value are nullable in the same way as for the `SizeValidator`.

 #### RegexValidator